SKGleba/psp2hfw/README.md

 # Preparation
 0) Make sure that you have the latest version of enso_ex ( https://github.com/SKGleba/enso_ex ) installed and running
+    - also make sure that your GC-SD adapter is fully functional in case of recovery
 1) Download the correct 0syscall6 bootmgr version for from https://github.com/SKGleba/enso_ex/tree/master/sdrecovery/BOOTMGR/0syscall6 and put in ux0:eex/data/ as bootmgr.e2xp
 2) Download 0syscall6 HFW version from https://github.com/SKGleba/0syscall6 , put it in ur0:tai/ and add to taiHEN config.txt
 3) Download the correct firmware version fix from https://github.com/SKGleba/enso_ex/tree/master/sdrecovery/PATCH/fw_spoof and put in ux0:eex/payloads/